ROMEEZHOU/TitleBarColoring/README.md

 This Firefox extension allows users to select a color from a pop-up menu to re-style their chosen tab for aesthetic and orgnizational benefits.

 ## Example
 The screenshot below shows two different title bar colors for different windows.
 One can press the reset button in the pop-up to return to the default color and theme.
+All themes are accessible based on AAA color contrast.

 ![Titlebar Examples](example.jpeg)